Getting your foreign qualification recognised in Ireland

 If you want to work or study in Ireland and your qualification is from another country, you may need to get your qualification recognised in Ireland.

 Professional qualifications are specific qualification requirements that you must have to work in a regulated profession, such as teaching or accountancy.
 If you are looking for information on professional qualifications, see our document Recognition of professional qualifications in Ireland.

 The process of getting your qualification recognised can be complex and may take some time.
 You should get your foreign qualification recognised before you apply for jobs or courses, to give yourself the best chance of success.

-This document outlines the services and online tools available to get recognition for your foreign qualification in Ireland.
-It also explains how the National Framework of Qualifications (NFQ) can help you compare you compare and contrast the level and standard of different qualifications.
+This page outlines the services and online tools available to get recognition for your foreign qualification in Ireland.
+It also explains how the National Framework of Qualifications (NFQ) can help you compare and contrast the level and standard of different qualifications.

 Foreign qualifications recognition with NARIC Ireland

 NARIC (National Academic Recognition Information Centre) Ireland gives free advice on the recognition of foreign qualifications in Ireland.
-You can find details of over 1,200 qualifications from over 140 countries on the NARIC Ireland foreign qualifications database.
+You can find details on the NARIC Ireland foreign qualifications database.
 This information can help registrars, admissions officers and employers understand and assess academic qualifications from other countries.